agancsos2/CS665/Gancsos_Abel_Assignment1/README.md

 * Download and install CMake from https://cmake.org/download/

-* Build the project using make.sh or make.bat
+* Build the project using run.sh or run.bat

 ## Executing
 Run the utility via the command-line from the bin directory via ./ .